OpenBMB/MiniCPM-V/README.md

 #### 📌 Pinned

+* [2025.01.19] 📢 **ATTENTION!** We are currently working on merging MiniCPM-o 2.6 into the official repositories of llama.cpp, ollama, and vllm.
+Until the merge is complete, please USE OUR LOCAL FORKS of [llama.cpp](https://github.com/OpenBMB/llama.cpp/blob/minicpm-omni/examples/llava/README-minicpmo2.6.md), [ollama](https://github.com/OpenBMB/ollama/blob/minicpm-v2.6/examples/minicpm-v2.6/README.md), and [vllm](https://github.com/OpenBMB/MiniCPM-o?tab=readme-ov-file#efficient-inference-with-llamacpp-ollama-vllm). **Using the official repositories before the merge may lead to unexpected issues**.

 * [2025.01.17] We have updated the usage of MiniCPM-o 2.6 int4 quantization version, and resolved the model initialization error.
 Click [here](https://huggingface.co/openbmb/MiniCPM-o-2_6-int4) and try it now!

 * [2025.01.16] ⭐️⭐️⭐️ MiniCPM-o tops GitHub Trending and reaches top-3 on Hugging Face Trending!